The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 - What is it used for?
 How popular is it?
 Who is it for (developers or users)?
 - Incorporate real-world analogies when appropriate and useful. --->

 React Native is an open-source framework for building Android and iOS applications.
-React Native lets developers write using JavaScript, TypeScript (superset of JavaScript, father of JavaScript), and React, which are then compiled into native app components.
+React Native lets developers write using JavaScript, TypeScript (superset / father of JavaScript), and React, which are then compiled into native app components.
 "Native code" are instructions for how to operate the React Native framework on different platforms, such as iOS and Android.
 This gives you the near-native performance with the flexibility and ease of web development.

 Meta released React Native in 2015 and by 2018, React Native had the 2nd highest number of contributors from individuals and companies around the world than any repositories in GitHub.
 React Native is widely popular and used in thousands of apps, which you most likely have used.